oroinc/documentation/commerce/admin_guide/landing_commerce/sales/checkout/guest_access/guest_checkout_website.rst

    By default, guest checkout is disabled.

-   To enable it, clear *Use System* and select the *Enable Guest Checkout* check box.
+   To enable it, clear *Use Organization* and select the *Enable Guest Checkout* check box.

    When the guest checkout is enabled, click **Save Settings** to display the additional **Guest Checkout Owner Settings** section.